hallis21/ArmorSetEffects/src/main/resources/README.txt

 # Mutliple examples are included, use the format used in those

 # One set per file, do not use the same file
+# Use the JSON format shown in the examples
 # Cooldown and duration of itemeffects are in seconds
 # PotionEffect amplifiers start at 0
-# If the effectType is wrong it will be ignored
+# If the effectType is invalid it will be ignored
-# If you want a set to contain empty slots (no piece can be equipped in its place)  use AIR, like this "item: AIR"
+# If you want a set to contain empty slots (no piece can be equipped in its place)  use AIR, like this 'item: "AIR"'
 # If you want a set to have interchangable pieces (any piece can be equipped in its place) just leave the space empty like this "item: "
 # If you want sets to be hidden from /armor-list, set hidded to true (permissions to see all are defualt)
 # Lore can be added and searched for, but you need seperate plugins / scripts to add lore to an item